-Here is a list of key issues facing the future pope:
+Here is a list of key issues on the agenda:

--- SEX ABUSE: After sordid revelations of child abuse by priests erupted in Europe and the United States, Benedict apologised for the Church's role in turning a blind eye and protecting abusers, but campaigners say not enough has been done to bring suspects before the law.
-The revelations appear to be far from over: the latest case saw a Los Angeles bishop stripped of his office last month after being linked to an abuse cover-up.
+-- SEX ABUSE: After sordid revelations of child abuse by priests erupted in Europe and the United States, Benedict apologised for the Church's role in turning a blind eye and protecting abusers, but campaigners say not enough has been done to bring suspects before the law or to punish the senior prelates who covered up the abuse for decades.

--- VATICAN MONEY LAUNDERING: Plagued by a dark history of murky financial dealings and accusations of mafia ties, the Vatican bank has promised to step up efforts against money laundering.
-Despite insisting it wants to make it on to the White List of financially virtuous states, moves to increase transparency have been plodding.
-The head of the bank was sacked in May last year -- according to some because he was too zealous at sniffing out suspicious deals -- and his successor has still not been named.
+-- VATICAN FINANCES: Plagued by a dark history of murky financial dealings, the Vatican has promised to step up efforts against money laundering and wants to be on a White List of countries that comply with international rules.
+The head of the bank was unceremoniously sacked in May last year under a cloud of intrigue and his successor was only named this month.

 -- HOMOSEXUALITY AND GAY MARRIAGE: This is one of the Vatican's most critical issues.
 While condemning violence against homosexuals, Benedict has refused to be shaken on the Church's teachings on the traditional family of father, mother and child, and intervened directly in recent heated debates in France and Britain on same-sex marriage.
 In December, Benedict said mankind was at stake, insisting that same-sex unions called into question what it means to be "true men".

--- CURIA, SECRETS AND INTRIGUE: Absorbed by his studies, the academic Benedict has failed to gain control of or reform the Curia, the Church's secretive and powerful governing body.
-Dominated by Italian clerics, the curia is key to a papacy because it can intervene in unfavoured papal decisions and uphold the status quo.
-Benedict was hit hard by the "Vatileaks scandal" last year, where memos leaked by his butler revealed infighting, intrigue and a power struggle at the heart of the Church.
-The challenge for the future pope will be to stamp his authority on the curia.
+-- CURIA, SECRETS AND INTRIGUE: Absorbed by his studies, the academic Benedict has failed to put his stamp on the Curia, the Church's secretive and powerful governing body.
+Dominated by Italian clerics, the Curia is key to a papacy because it can intervene in unfavoured papal decisions and uphold the status quo.
+Benedict was hit hard by the "Vatileaks scandal" last year, where memos leaked by his butler revealed infighting.
+The next pope will have to try to get a grip on the Curia.

--- ABORTION: Benedict has insisted on the Vatican's "duty" to defend "basic human values" by refusing to counter abortion or euthanasia, describing attempts to "select people and exclude others from humanity" as utterly immoral.
+-- ABORTION AND EUTHANASIA: Benedict has insisted on the Vatican's "duty" to defend "basic human values" by refusing to counter abortion or euthanasia, describing attempts to "select people and exclude others from humanity" as utterly immoral.
 In 2010 he appointed to a top Vatican job Canadian cardinal Marc Ouellet, who has said that abortion is a "moral crime" even in rape cases.
-Ouellet is among those tipped as a possible contender for the papacy.
-Roman Catholic teaching on scientific and medical procedures dealing with human reproduction are currently lagging behind biomedical and bioethical research on infertility in particular.
+But Church thinking on the issues is evolving and a new pope will have to clarify its stance.